oldme/harvests/README.markdown

 > for a complete example, look in test/penguin.js

->Promises look like a good idea but they were met with some resistance (passive resistance, use rarely and use simple callbacks).
+Promises look like a good idea but they were met with some resistance (passive resistance, get used only be some people, many prefer callbacks).
 In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
->I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative (as syntax, simplicity and intuitive behaviour).
+I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative (as syntax, simplicity and intuitive behaviour).

-> Flow controls libraries, like 'async', looks interesting but a bit intimidating and with a learning curve (learning about cargo and other stuff is funny,not!).
+Flow controls libraries, like 'async', looks interesting but a bit intimidating and with a learning curve (learning about cargo and other stuff is funny,not!).

-> Harvest idea is based on the insight that you are doing calls to return values, doing calls in parallel, series, whatever!
+Harvest idea is based on the insight that you are doing calls to return values, doing calls in parallel, series, whatever!
 A harvest is doing stuff in parallel when is possible but ideally you don't have to think much about such things.

->The syntax for calling asynchronous functions is fairly simple, use a function from the API (let,letAt, load, loadAt, xlet, xletAt) and remove callback arguments altogether.
+The syntax for calling asynchronous functions is fairly simple, use a function from the API (let,letAt, load, loadAt, xlet, xletAt) and remove callback arguments altogether.

->Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the real cases found in real projects.
+Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the real cases found in real projects.
 There remains little need for promises, new flow control and wired syntax.

 ##    Very simple API: